devcode1981/File-Provider-Storage/doc/howto/auto_devops/index.md

-Auto DevOps will "deploy" your application to a K8s cluster but the way this works in K8s is that the cluster actually needs to download the image from your docker registry running on your machine.
+Auto DevOps will "deploy" your application to a K8s cluster but the way this works in K8s is that the cluster actually needs to download the image from your Docker registry running on your machine.
 Put another way the K8s cluster needs access over HTTPS to the registry running on your machine.
 And HTTPS is necessary as K8s won't download insecure images by default.